Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

    ncn-m001# screen -x 26745.SAT-console-ncn-m003-mgmt
    ```

-7. Use `ipmitool` to check the power off status of management nodes.
+1. Use `ipmitool` to check the power off status of management nodes.

+    > NOTE: `read -s` is used to read the password in order to prevent it from being
+    > echoed to the screen or preserved in the shell history.

     ```bash
     ncn-m001# export USERNAME=root
+    ncn-m001# read -s IPMI_PASSWORD
-    ncn-m001# export IPMI_PASSWORD=changeme
+    ncn-m001# export IPMI_PASSWORD
-    ncn-m001# for ncn in ncn-m00{2,3} ncn-w00{1,2,3} ncn-s00{1,2,3}; do echo -n "$ncn: "; ipmitool -U $USERNAME -H ${ncn}-mgmt -E -I lanplus chassis power status; done
+    ncn-m001# for ncn in ncn-m00{2,3} ncn-w00{1,2,3} ncn-s00{1,2,3}; do
+                  echo -n "$ncn: "
+                  ipmitool -U $USERNAME -H ${ncn}-mgmt -E -I lanplus chassis power status done
     ```

-8. From a remote system, activate the serial console for ncn-m001.
+1. From a remote system, activate the serial console for `ncn-m001`.

     ```bash
     remote$ ipmitool -I lanplus -U $USERNAME -E -H NCN-M001_BMC_HOSTNAME sol activate